AmyMcCarrell/osticket-prereqs/README.md

 <p align="center">
   <img src="https://github.com/AmyMcCarrell/osticket-prereqs/assets/137266179/49fb9c9c-5da0-4fbf-a0ff-f52b8a70543e">

-We will first start by creating a rescource group in Microsoft Azure.
-Click on rescource group (RG) or search rescource in the search bar.
+Let's begin by creating a resource group in Microsoft Azure.
+Open the Azure portal and navigate to the Resource Group section.
-Great now click, Create...
+Click on "Create Resource Group" or type "resource" in the search bar to find the option.

 </p>